-A culture’s clothing is beyond fashion.
+A culture’s clothing goes beyond fashion.
 It reflects the climate, conditions, religions, social customs, and overall history of a country.
 In India, the traditional clothing worn is as varied as the language, food, and lifestyle of the various regions.
 Indian clothing is colorful and free flowing and is a direct reflection of the country’s cultural and ethnic diversity.
 Traditional materials for Indian clothing include cotton and silk and are used for saris, dhotis, sherwanis, salwar kameez, etc.

 Open space for students to sit on the floor near Mamta